ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

   error: couldn't allocate output register for constraint 'r'

 The ch11_2.cpp is the inline assembly example.
 The clang support inline assembly like gcc.
-The inline assembly is be used in C/C++ which need access the allocated register or memory for the C/C++ variable.
+The inline assembly used in C/C++ when need access the specific allocated register or memory for the C/C++ variable.
 For example, the variable foo of ch11_2.cpp can be allocated by compiler to register $2, $3 or other.
 The inline assembly fill the gap between high level language and assembly language.
 Reference here [#]_.
 Chapter11_2 support inline assembly